LearnerShape/ls-auth-api/CONTRIBUTING.md

 If you think a bug may have security implications please report it privately to jonathan@learnershape.com.
 Your report will be acknowledged and a plan established to address the issue.
 By having a fix available before a security issue is announced the public impact is hopefully reduced.

-At Learnershape we are running lsgraph on a private subnet preventing direct access.
-This provides additional security benefits, but we are also committed to keeping lsgraph as secure as possible when running in a less secure environment.

 # Contributing